-Common behavioral characteristics of submissive communicators.
+The common behavioral characteristics of submissive communicators

 When it comes to their general behavior, submissive communicators tend to:

-- avoid expressing their feelings, opinions, and desires;
+- Avoid expressing their feelings, opinions, and desires,

-- find it difficult to take on responsibility;
+- Find it difficult to take on responsibility,

-- have difficulties making decisions;
+- Have difficulties making decisions,

-- blame others for events and situations;
+- Blame others for events and situations,

-- feel like victims.
+- Feel like victims.

-Common non-verbal behavior of submissive communicators
+The common non-verbal behavior of submissive communicators

 When it comes to their non-verbal behavior, submissive communicators tend to:

-- have a soft voice volume;
+- Have a soft voice volume,

-- hold their heads down;
+- Hold their heads down,

-- twist and fidget;
+- Twist and fidget,

-- avoid eye contact;
+- Avoid eye contact,

-- make themselves appear smaller, to avoid having other people notice them.
+- Make themselves appear smaller to avoid having other people notice them.

 Examples of communication with submissive communicators

-- A junior and senior product designer are discussing their latest design solution.
-In order to avoid getting herself into a deep discussion that might cause a conflict in opinions, the junior designer ends the discussion by saying: “I’ll let you decide what’s best.”
+🔸 Example #1: A junior and senior product designer are discussing their latest design solution.
+In order to avoid getting herself into a deep discussion that might cause a conflict of opinions, the junior designer ends the discussion by saying: “I’ll let you decide what’s best.”

 Although the amount of her work is expected to double in the upcoming period because of this, when asked about whether such an amount of work will be too much and whether it’s best to share the tasks with the rest of the outreach team, the SEO outreach specialist simply replies with: “Oh, it’s nothing really, I can easily handle it.”

-- An enterprise sales specialist has been promoted to a new position and given a bigger salary, over another enterprise sales specialist who objectively deserved the promotion more.
+🔸 Example #3: An enterprise sales specialist has been promoted to a new position and given a bigger salary over another enterprise sales specialist who objectively deserved the promotion more.